 Context Compression

 Even after deduplication, retrieved chunks may contain irrelevant sentences.
-LLMLingua and similar context compression techniques use a small language model to identify and remove sentences from chunks that are not relevant to the query, reducing context length by 2-10x with minimal accuracy degradation.
+LLMLingua and similar context compression techniques use a small language model to identify and remove sentences from chunks that are not relevant to the query.
+This reduces context length by 2-10x with minimal accuracy degradation.

 Context compression is especially valuable when dealing with long-tail enterprise documents where relevant information is sparse within each document.